tg1702/Battle-of-the-Algorithms-I/docs/controller_api.md

 #### Return Value
 The `set_player_name` function must return a string representing the name of the player.
 The string can be any valid Python string, but it should not contain any special characters or spaces.

-## Algorithm Guidelines
-- **Time Limit**:
-Your algorithm must return the next move within 50 milliseconds.
-If your algorithm does not respond within this limit, the snake will automatically continue moving in its previous direction.
-Optimize your code to run efficiently within this constraint.

-- **Game Grid**:
-The game is based on a fixed-size grid.
-To reference the size of each grid cell, use the GRID_SIZE constant defined in config/config.py.
-All snake positions, food, and obstacles align to this grid.

-- **Move Format**:
-Your algorithm should output one of the following moves as a string: "up", "down", "left", or "right".
-Moves must correspond to valid grid directions.

-- **Initial Direction**:
-The snake starts moving in an initial direction.
-If no move is returned on the first turn, it will continue moving in that initial direction.

-- **Valid Moves**:
-The snake cannot directly reverse direction (e.g., from "left" to "right" immediately).
-Such moves should be avoided as they may be ignored or cause the snake to collide with itself.

-- **Determinism**:
-The game environment is fully deterministic, with no random factors influencing snake movement during a turn.
-All snake movements are controlled by your algorithm, except for the initial starting direction.